awslabs/stickler/README.md

 When in the course of human events, it becomes necessary to evaluate structured outputs from generative AI systems, we must acknowledge that traditional evaluation treats all fields equally.
 But **not all fields are created equal**.

-**Stickler is a Python library for structured object comparison and evaluation** that lets you focus on the fields your customer actually cares about, to answer the question: "Is it doing a good job?"
+**Stickler is a Python library that enables complex structured JSON comparison and evaluation** that lets you focus on the fields your customer actually cares about, to answer the question: "Is it doing a good job?"

 Stickler uses specialized comparators for different data types: exact matching for critical identifiers, numeric tolerance for currency amounts, semantic similarity for text fields, and fuzzy matching for names and addresses.
 You can build custom comparators for domain-specific logic.
 The Hungarian algorithm ensures optimal list matching regardless of order, while the recursive evaluation engine handles unlimited nesting depth.
 Business-weighted scoring reflects actual operational impact, not just technical accuracy.